swinterbourne/riboviz-work/open-science-projects.md

 ---

 ## Abstract
-Open science is the idea "to allow scientific information, data and outputs to be more widely accessible (Open Access) and more reliably harnessed (Open Data) with the active engagement of all the stakeholders (Open to Society)".
+Open science is the idea of allowing scientific information, data and outputs to be more widely accessible and reusable, with the active engagement of all the stakeholders.
-Open science can also describe openness within a research group where all participants share their data, code, ideas, and feedback.
+Open science can also describe openness within a research group where all participants share their data, analysis code, ideas, and feedback.
 These ideas can be applied to all aspects of science, from large research consortia to undergraduate projects.
 With great accessibility comes greater reproducibility, leading to better code quality and better research.

-Here we describe what we have learned and gained from taking an open science approach in student research projects, from the perspective of the student, the day-to-day supervisor, and the PI or lab head.
+Here we describe what we have learned and gained from taking an open science approach in student research projects, from the perspective of the student, the day-to-day supervisor, and the principal investigator (PI) or research group head.
 The undergraduate honours research project described in this article involved working with a data analysis pipeline for ribosome profiling data, riboviz, to analyse translation dynamics. riboviz is an example of open scientific software as all of the code required to run it is accessible on GitHub, a website where software, code and files can be hosted online.
 These files can be downloaded, edited and returned to GitHub using Git, which passes information between a local machine and GitHub while allowing for version control.
 Information on errors and developments to riboviz are also documented on GitHub in the form of issue tickets, which are short forums where users can discuss and provide updates on any problems they run into. riboviz also takes an open science approach in that all team members can see and contribute to all work in progress.

-# The undergraduate perspective
+# The undergraduate perspective (Emma MacKenzie and Sophie Winterbourne)

 ## Freedom to share information and anxiety.
 Being students studying doing a Biotechnology Honours course, there was the potential to work on a variety of projects, with varying levels of openness, including projects working with trade secrets or compounds with therapeutic potential.
 In a talk prior to picking our projects, we were told a story of an undergraduate who had broken their disclosure agreement, leading to the name of the drug they were working on being released on Twitter.
 The lab's competitors were able to find it, and this mistake cost the lab a lot of money.
 The idea of potentially leaking intellectual property caused a lot of anxiety.
 Working on an open science project removed this risk and this fear.